jessegoodier/f5-agility-labs-nginx/docs/class5/module3/lab5/lab6.rst

 Step 10 - Deploy NAP with a CI/CD toolchain
 ###########################################

-In this lab, we will deploy deploy NAP with a CI/CD pipeline.
-NAP is tied to the app, so when DevOps commits a new app (or a new version), the CI/CD pipeline has to deploy a new NAP component in front.
+In this lab, we will deploy a Docker NAP container with a CI/CD pipeline.
+NAP is tied to the app, so when DevOps commits a new app (or a new version), the CI/CD pipeline will to deploy a new NAP container in front.
 In order to avoid repeating what we did previously, we will use a Signature package update as a trigger.

-.. note:: When a new signature package is available, the CI/CD pipeline will build a new version of the Docker image and run it in front of Arcadia Application
+.. note:: When a new signature package is available, the CI/CD pipeline will build a new version of the Docker image and run it in front of the Arcadia Application.

 **This is the workflow we will run (the steps to run are later in this page)**

     #.
 Check if a new Signature Package is available
     #.
-Simulate a Commit in GitLab (Goal is to simulate a full automated process checking Signature Package date every day)
+Simulate a Commit in GitLab (goal is to simulate a full automated process checking signature package every day)
     #.
 This commit triggers a webhook in Gitlab CI
     #.
-Gitlab CI runs the pipeline
+Gitlab CI runs the pipeline:

         #.
 Build a new Docker NAP image with a new tag ``date of the signature package``
         #.
 Destroy the previous running NAP container
         #.
-Run a new NAP container with this new Signature Package
+Run a new NAP container with the new Signature Package

-.. note:: Goal of this lab is not to learn how to do it, but understand how I did it.
+.. note:: The goal of this lab is not understand what is possible.
+Feel free to browse through GitLab to see how it all works.

 **Check the Gitlab CI file**